-We are consulting and working in partnership with the Tla-o-qui-aht First Nation and Yuułuʔiłʔatḥ (Ucluelet First Nation) on the planning, development and construction of the trail.
-Their support and involvement is integral to the success of this project, and their contributions will ensure the trail presents a full cultural experience for all park reserve visitors for many years to come.
+We are consulting and working in partnership with the Tla-o-qui-aht First Nation and Yuułuʔiłʔatḥ (Ucluelet First Nation) on the planning, development and building of ʔapsčiik t̓ašii.
+Their support and involvement is integral to the success of this project, and their contributions will ensure the pathway presents a full cultural experience for all national park reserve visitors for years to come.

-We have also been talking with the municipalities of Ucluelet and Tofino as well as the Alberni Clayoquot Regional District, and look forward to sharing this exciting project with the local communities, stakeholders and visitors.
+We have also been speaking with the municipalities of Ucluelet and Tofino, the Alberni Clayoquot Regional District, as well as the local communities, stakeholders and visitors.

-Will I have to pay to use the trail?
+Will I have to pay to use ʔapsčiik t̓ašii?

-Regular park entry fees apply to all visitors to Pacific Rim National Park Reserve, with no additional fees to use the new trail.
+Regular park entry fees apply to all visitors to Pacific Rim National Park Reserve, with no additional fees to use the new pathway.

 Fees are charged at most national parks and national historic sites, where revenues are kept to support visitor services and facilities.
-This means that every time you visit a park or site you are investing in its future — and in a legacy for future generations.
+This means that every time you visit a park or site you are investing in the future of these important places — and in a legacy for future generations.

 Will there be an impact on visitors during construction?

-We will be doing our best to minimize any disruptions to visitors and residents, but we do expect there will be some disruptions to visitors and people travelling through the park reserve as the trail is built.
+We will do our best to minimize any disruptions to visitors and residents, but we do expect there will be some disruptions to visitors and people travelling through the national park reserve while ʔapsčiik t̓ašii is being built.
 Regular updates on any work that might impact visitors will be posted on Facebook and Twitter.

-The trail will be approximately 25 kilometres long and will extend from the southern to the northern boundary of the park reserve between Ucluelet and Tofino.
-In many places, the trail will run parallel to Highway 4, with a short loop connecting the Kwisitis Visitor Centre to the highway.
+ʔapsčiik t̓ašii will be approximately 25 kilometres long and will extend from the southern to the northern boundary of the Long Beach Unit of the national park reserve between Ucluelet and Tofino, with a short loop connecting the Kwisitis Visitor Centre to the highway.

-Most of the multi-use trail will be located near the highway, but with a forested buffer between trail users and vehicles to ensure visitor safety; provide a natural feel; take advantage of new and existing viewpoints and other facilities; avoid steep climbs or descents; and, minimize the number of times the trail crosses the highway.
+Most of ʔapsčiik t̓aši will be located near the highway, with a forested buffer between pathway users and vehicles to ensure visitor safety, provide a natural feel, take advantage of new and existing facilities, avoid steep climbs or descents, and minimize the number of times the pathway crosses the highway.